Super Lawyers

 You always need a good Maryland personal injury lawyer in any serious injury or wrongful death case.
 There is too much at stake, and the range of the values is just too great not to have an advocate fighting for you.

-In smaller whiplash cases you might not need a lawyer, depending on the case.
-But with this insurance company, you are probably always better off hiring a lawyer if you want to maximize the value of your case.
+Depending on the case, you might not need a lawyer, in more minor whiplash cases.
+Still, with this insurance company, you are probably always better off hiring a lawyer if you want to maximize the value of your case.

 10. I just have a property damage claim and I want to contact State Farm.
 What is their telephone number?